Table of Contents

 Data Channel

-Since we have a one-way physical link, using TCP/IP is not possible because it requires a handshake (2-way traffic) to establish a connection.
+Since we have a one-way physical link, using TCP/IP is not possible because it requires a handshake and 2-way traffic to establish a connection and acknowledge packets.
 However, it is possible to use UDP/IP.

-As tools to establish the data channel we will use variants of netcat , a venerable Unix utility that was first released in 1995 and has been often described as a networking “Swiss army knife”.
+The tool we will use to establish the data channel will be some variant of netcat, a venerable Unix utility that was first released in 1995 and has been often described as a networking “Swiss army knife”.

-The first variant of netcat we will show is ncat , which itself has often been described as the “Netcat for the 21st century”.
+The first variant of netcat that we will show will be ncat, which itself has often been described as the “Netcat for the 21st century”.

-, is a further extension of the original netcat idea.
+, which is a further extension of the original idea of netcat.

 You could use either one or even mix their use.